 4. Memory Work

-If the lesson assigns any content to be memorized, it will be done at this time to “knead” key definitions and principles into the mind for future use.
 All memory work should be recited until it can be given on request with no help or delay.
 Memory work includes key definitions, principles and rules, without which progress will not be able to be made in future studies.
 Course examinations will use time limits to assess this mastery of lessons–demanding not only a certain quality of knowledge, but also a readiness of it.

 The nature of each subject and content of each lesson determines what the most effective means of assessment will be.
 Most lessons are assessed through written assignments in the form of comprehension questions or reading summaries, or online exams.